hdShang/arxiv-daily/docs/cs-RO/2025-09-02/papers/250902530v1-manipulation-as-in-simulation-enabling-accurate-geometry-perception-.md

 ---
 layout: default
-title: Manipulation as in Simulation: Enabling Accurate Geometry Perception in Robots
+title: "Manipulation as in Simulation: Enabling Accurate Geometry Perception in Robots"
 ---

 # Manipulation as in Simulation: Enabling Accurate Geometry Perception in Robots